EloisaElias/Elo_portfolio/README.md

   	- The fun part: the z-test function

   * **02_CTR.ipynb**
-    - Summary: Click through rate methodology and ttest function.
+    - Summary: Click through rate methodology and ttest function
   	- The fun part: Using a NYT dataset

   * **01_Classes**